T-vK/MobilePassThrough/README.md

 ### In the virtual machine (Windows)

-- [x] Automatically install the required drivers (ivshmem and other vfio drivers)
+- [x] Automatically install the required drivers (ivshmem, other vfio drivers, Intel/Nvidia display drivers)
 - [x] Automatically compile/install/start LookingGlass
 - [x] Automatically configure the network
-- [x] Automatically set up RDP
+- [ ] Automatically set up RDP
 - [x] Automatically install and autostart LookingGlass

 And there is also a lot of advanced stuff that I managed to fully automate, like: